Porges/ways-to-play/articles/games/morabaraba.md

 The introduction of the game had unintended consequences for the mission: young men preferred to play the game rather than attend mass [@FromBearnToSouthernAfrica, 79].
-Obsession with the game also led herders to neglect their flocks [@FromBearnToSouthernAfrica, 79], so it is known by the epithet ‘morabaraba-that-betrays-herdboys’: “for when you play it, old or young, you forget your herds, and they wander into the corn...”
+Obsession with the game also led herders to neglect their flocks [@FromBearnToSouthernAfrica, 79], so it became known by the epithet ‘morabaraba-that-betrays-herdboys’: “for when you play it, old or young, you forget your herds, and they wander into the corn...” [@TheWorldAndCattle, 56].
-[@TheWorldAndCattle, 56].

 The name [morabaraba]{lang="st"} comes from the seSotho language, and is related to the verb [ho raba raba]{lang="st"} ‘to roam/fly about in small circles’, as of a bird around its nest